kaizacorp/robot-allen/README.md

 If you have any ideas/bugs/issues please create an issue here or message me `@KaizaCorp#1337` on Discord to let me know!

+Search through all the current gifs by checking out the [React front end](https://kaizacorp.github.io/allenbot/)

 Commands:
 --